way-cooler/way-cooler/README.md

 Currently there are very few fully-featured tiling window managers in the Wayland ecosystem, as most of the effort has been porting Gnome and KDE over.
 Although Wayland is still in early-stage development and is not backwards compatable with existing X11 tools, we wanted to put our stake in and provide for current tiling window manager users in the future.

-We take a lot of inspiration from current window managers (namely [i3][] and [awesome][]) but the goal is to exist as a unique alternative.
+We take a lot of inspiration from current window managers (namely [i3][] and [awesome][]) but our goal is to exist as a unique alternative.

 ## Current Features
 - i3-style tiling
-  * Horizontal/Vertical layouts
+  * Horizontal/vertical layouts
   * Nest containers with different layouts
 - Client application support via an IPC
   * See an example application [here](https://github.com/Immington-Industries/Way-Cooler-Example-Clients).
-It displays the tree in a somewhat organized format, and is actually really help for both debugging the tree and understanding how subcontainers work.
+It displays the tree in a somewhat organized format, and is actually really helpful for both debugging the tree and understanding how subcontainers work.
   * Enables dynamic configuration at runtime, without having to reload a configuration file
   * Allows extensions of the window manager to exist as separate programs talking over the IPC
 - A Lua environment designed to make extending Way Cooler simple and easy